scallina/Vehicle_Production_Analysis/README.md

 # Vehicle_Production_Analysis

+## Summary
+In this analysis, I utilized R to run various statistical tests on vehicle manufactoring data to predict factors such as fuel efficiency and safety against competitors.
+Additionally, I used my findings to suggest research hypotheses for future studies.

 ## Linear Regression to Predict MPG

 - According to our linear regression summary, vehicle length, ground clearance, and vehicle weight provide a non-random amount of variance to the mpg values in the dataset.
 In future tests, spoiler angle and AWD may not need to be considered in the regression analysis.